 November comes from the Latin word novem meaning “nine” because this was the ninth month of the early Roman calendar.

-- Don't forget!
-On Sunday, November 4, Daylight Saving Time ends at 2 A.M.
+- Don’t forget!
+On Sunday, November 1, 2015, Daylight Saving Time ends at 2 A.M.
 (ET).
-Set your clocks back Saturday night!
+Turn back your clocks one hour on Saturday night before you go to bed!
 Find out more about Daylight Saving Time.

-- If you're fortunate, you may experience Indian Summer in November; but it can only come between November 11-20.
+- If you’re fortunate, you may experience Indian Summer in November; but it can only come between November 11 and 20.
 What is Indian Summer?
-Find out.

-- Thanksgiving Day (U.S.) arrives this year on the 22nd!
+- This year, Thanksgiving Day (U.S.) arrives on Thursday, November 26.
 Understand the history and origins of Thanksgiving.

 Recipes for the Season

 Consult our collection of Thanksgiving recipes—from the big bird to stuffing to deserving side dishes to desserts!

 You may also enjoy these make-ahead Thanksgiving recipes; they can be prepared ahead of the big feast day.

 If you’re serving turkey, here’s tips on how to roast the bird.

 Leftovers?
 Try this Day-After-Turkey-Dinner Hash!